-Innovation and technology (I&T) can boost sustainable development, enhance competitiveness, create employment opportunities and provide new momentum for economic development of Hong Kong.
+Innovation and technology (I&T) development can inject new impetus into the economy, improve people’s quality of life and create quality jobs for young people.
 The Greater Bay Area development brings valuable opportunities to Hong Kong's I&T development.
-Leveraging on its advantages in technological research and development (R&D), internationalisation and its status as an international finance centre, Hong Kong can pool together innovative resources from the Greater Bay Area and the world to promote R&D on I&T, boost our competitiveness and create quality job opportunities.
+Leveraging on its advantages in technological research and development (R&D), internationalisation and its status as an international finance centre, Hong Kong can pool together innovation resources from the Greater Bay Area and the world to promote R&D on I&T, and boost our competitiveness.

-- The Government is stepping up efforts in I&T development in eight major areas, including: (a) increasing resources for R&D; (b) pooling together technology talent; (c) providing investment funding; (d) providing technological research infrastructure; (e) reviewing existing legislations and regulations; (f) opening up government data; (g) Government leading changes to procurement arrangements; and (h) strengthening popular science education.
+- The Government is stepping up efforts in I&T development in eight major areas, including: increasing resources for R&D; pooling together technology talent; providing investment funding; providing technological research infrastructure; reviewing existing legislations and regulations; opening up government data; enhancing procurement arrangements; and strengthening popular science education.
+So far, the Government has invested over $100 billion.

-- The Government will establish two research clusters on healthcare technologies and on artificial intelligence and robotics technologies in Science Park.
-By providing financial assistance to non-profit-making research institutions, we aim to attract world class scientific research institutions and technology enterprises to Hong Kong to conduct more R&D projects in collaboration with local universities and scientific research institutions.
+- The Government is pressing ahead with the establishment of two InnoHK research clusters on healthcare technologies and on artificial intelligence and robotics technologies in Science Park.
+We aim to attract world class scientific research institutions and technology enterprises to Hong Kong to conduct more R&D projects in collaboration with local universities and scientific research institutions.
 The clusters will pool and nurture more technology talents in Hong Kong.
+We will explore the setting up of a third InnoHK research cluster to further promote global R&D collaboration in Hong Kong.

 Chinese Academy of Sciences Memorandum of Understanding Signing Ceremony

 - Hong Kong has more than 40 academicians of CAS and Chinese Academy of Engineering.
-We will establish a Greater Bay Area academician alliance in Hong Kong to promote the participation of academicians in the development of the Greater Bay Area.
+The Greater Bay Area Association of Academicians in Hong Kong was officially established on 1 April 2021 to promote the participation of academicians in the development of the Greater Bay Area.
 The affiliated institution of CAS in Hong Kong will also serve as the secretariat of the Greater Bay Area academician alliance and provide support for its daily operation.

 - In September 2018, the national Ministry of Science and Technology and the Innovation and Technology Bureau of the HKSAR Government signed a co-operation arrangement to promote I&T exchanges and collaboration.
-Moreover, the two parties signed a research funding agreement, which sets out the framework of the funding and the modus operandi of the Mainland-Hong Kong Joint Funding Scheme.
+The two parties also launched the Mainland-Hong Kong Joint Funding Scheme in April 2019 to encourage scientific research cooperation between Hong Kong and different provinces.

-- Universities and research institutions in Hong Kong can apply for science and technology funding granted by the Central Government and use the relevant funding in Hong Kong.
-These arrangements strengthen I&T collaboration between the Mainland and Hong Kong and pool world-class R&D institutes, talent and capital in Hong Kong.
+- Universities and research institutions in Hong Kong can apply for science and technology funding from the Central Government and provincial or municipal Governments on the Mainland, and use the relevant funding in Hong Kong.
+These arrangements strengthen I&T collaboration between the two places.
+Since mid-2019, the Ministry of Science and Technology and the relevant government agencies of Guangdong Province and Shenzhen have progressively approved a number of funding applications.
+Some of the approved funds have been successfully remitted across the border.

 - The Government has introduced enhanced tax deduction for qualifying R&D expenditure.
 The first $2 million eligible R&D expenditure will enjoy a 300 per cent tax deduction with the remainder at 200 per cent.